 1/4cup (43g)milk chocolate chips

-WETINGREDIENTS: Combine the brown sugar, white sugar, and room-temperature butter (do not melt at all) in a small bowl.
+WETINGREDIENTS: Combine the brown sugar, white sugar, and room-temperature butter (not melted) in a bowl.
 This takes a bit of patience to mix together; press the butter into the sugars with the back of a spoon and gently mix until smooth.
-Add in the vanilla and egg yolk.
-Stir to combine.
+Add in the vanilla and egg yolk; stir to combine.